Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Observational studies let researchers examine naturally occurring exposures and outcomes without manipulating variables.
 The key limitation is that without intervention, confounding variables can distort apparent relationships between exposure and outcome.
+A confounder is a variable related to both the exposure and the outcome that can make it look like there's a relationship when there isn't one (or hide a real one).

 Experimental designs involve deliberate manipulation of exposures to observe effects.
 Randomization is the critical mechanism that distributes both known and unknown confounders equally across groups, enabling true causal inference.

-Compare: RCTs vs. Cohort Studies—both establish temporality, but only RCTs use randomization to control confounding.
+Compare: RCTs vs. Cohort Studies: both establish temporality, but only RCTs use randomization to control confounding.
 When ethical or practical constraints prevent randomization, well-designed cohort studies offer the next-best evidence.

 The distinction between descriptive and analytical studies reflects their purpose.
 Descriptive studies answer "what, who, where, when" while analytical studies tackle "why and how."

-Compare: Descriptive vs. Analytical Studies—descriptive studies tell you a problem exists and who it affects; analytical studies tell you why.
+Compare: Descriptive vs. Analytical Studies: descriptive studies tell you a problem exists and who it affects; analytical studies tell you why.
 Exam questions often ask you to identify which type addresses a given research question.

 Some designs examine groups rather than individuals or track changes over extended periods.
 These approaches offer unique insights but come with specific methodological cautions.